-Except for the UGSCM's, which are provided by the AMS electronics team, all the boards have been projected, engineered and tested by INFN Roma.
+Except for the UGSCM's, which are provided by the AMS electronics team, INFN Roma projected, engineered and tested all the boards.
 The mechanics of the crate were built by G&A Engineering [4], following the drawings provided by Carlo Gavazzi Space [5].
-The UG electronics is shown in figure 2.
+The UG electronics is sketched in figure 2.